Let me introduce myself and tell you a bit about my way of working…

 About my training…

 I studied health and clinical psychology in The Netherlands.
-After that, I studied addiction counselling.
-I then had five years of training toward becoming a Transactional Analysis psychotherapist (hence the name of my practice).
+After that, I studied addiction counselling and then had my diploma training to become a Transactional Analysis psychotherapist (hence the name of my practice).

 The difference between psychology and psychotherapy is that psychology focuses on thought patterns and behaviour, and psychotherapy focuses on feelings and how patterns are developed in our childhood and continue to play a role in our lives today.